Git: Rebase stacked branches with --update-refs

 |/

-Second, rebase onto the main branch with --update-refs:
+Second, start a rebase onto the main branch with --update-refs:

 Updated the following refs with --update-refs:

-Now both branches live on top of the latest commit on main:
+Check the Git log and you’ll see both branches are now based on the latest commit on main:

 Imagine you had that same initial situation: